Great family days out near Newcastle upon Tyne

 Newcastle Eagles is based at the stunning Sport Central arena in Newcastle and is officially the most successful British basketball team

 Gateshead International Stadium is home to many great sporting events.
 Gateshead FC plays here, and there are regular athletics meetings.
 Five world athletics records have been set at the stadium – including two by pole vaulter Yelena Isinbayeva.
-The stadium will also be one of the venues for The World Transplant Games taking place in Newcastle-Gateshead in August 2019, which is expected to attract more than 3,000 participants from 50 countries.
+The stadium was also one of the venues for The World Transplant Games which took place in Newcastle-Gateshead in August 2019.

 Newcastle and Gateshead attractions